 1.2.5.
 Raise the laser power to about 66% using the Laser Current 2 input field and trap a droplet.
 Uncheck Drops2 as soon as a droplet is trapped.

-NOTE: The trapped droplet is now imaged onto the PSD.
+NOTE: Figure 5 shows a droplet captured in the experimental environment.
+The lower green dot corresponds to the real droplet, while the upper one is its reflection on the glass of the cell in which the droplet is located.
+From this moment on, it will be imaged onto the PSD.

 1.3.
 Determine the size of a droplet.